A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Analytical chemistry is the science of analyzing the composition of matter.
-In environmental science, analytical chemistry is used to study the composition of the environment and the changes that occur in it over time.
-This information is essential for understanding the impact of human activities on the environment and for developing strategies to protect it.
+In environmental science, it plays a crucial role in studying the environment's composition and how it changes over time.
+This information is vital for understanding the impact of human activities and developing effective environmental protection strategies.
+Analytical techniques allow scientists to identify and quantify various pollutants, assess their sources, and monitor their effects on ecosystems and human health.

 Basic Concepts